 Guide to Microsoft Dynamics for Finance Teams

-Out of the abundance of enterprise resource planning (ERP) systems, Microsoft Dynamics continues to hold its share of market dominance, partly because of customer familiarity with Microsoft Office, but largely because they are a trusted and innovative solution.
+Out of the abundance of enterprise resource planning (ERP) systems, Microsoft Dynamics continues to hold its share of market dominance (that's 26.78% of the market, specifically).
+This is partly because of customer familiarity with Microsoft Office but mainly because Microsoft is a trusted and innovative solution.
 The Dynamics platform is a powerhouse that breaks down silos and empowers AR professionals to drive business growth for financial operations.

-Microsoft Dynamics and its power apps integrations deliver a secure and easily automated solution for thousands of overworked accounting professionals in an era of increasing regulatory risk and remote global finance operations.
+Microsoft Dynamics 365 Finance software and its powerful app integrations deliver a secure and easily automated solution for thousands of overworked accounting professionals in an era of increasing regulatory risk and remote global finance operations.

-This guide covers how this ERP can truly revolutionize your financial operations, including how to distinguish Dynamics 365 from its predecessors, and the significant features this ERP offers.
+This guide covers how this ERP can genuinely revolutionize your financial operations, including how to distinguish Dynamics 365 from its predecessors and the significant features this ERP offers.

 The Microsoft Dynamics suite is an all-inclusive software that offers a robust ERP system.
-Within this business software powerhouse, users can connect marketing, sales, finance, and other key departments to break down silos and offer a better customer experience.
+Users can connect marketing, sales, finance, and other critical departments within this business software powerhouse to break down silos and deliver a better customer experience.
 For Finance teams, this can be a game-changer.

-More than three-fourths of CFOs believe that unifying data is key to business success, and investing in an ERP system that seamlessly links with other business processes will make this far easier.
+More than three-fourths of CFOs believe that unifying data is crucial to business success, and investing in an ERP system that seamlessly links with other business processes will make this far more manageable.

-Dynamics 365 delivers the finance department with the ability to collaborate across an organization.
+Dynamics 365 allows the finance department to collaborate across an organization.
 Other areas Dynamics supports are: